• Home

 Another payment option: Use a Health Saving Account (HSA) or Flexible Spending Account (FSA), which allows you to use pre-taxed money.

-Please be aware that a debit/credit card is required to be on file to schedule a session and payment is due at the time of service.
+Please be aware a debit/credit card is required to be on file to schedule a session and payment is due at the time of service.

 How do I know if my insurance company covers mental health sessions?